KonradIT/gopro-ble-py/README.md

 # gopro-ble-py

-Python Bluetooth controller for HERO 5 Black
+Python Bluetooth controller for HERO 5 Black and HERO7 Black

 ## How to run: